Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Due to the Covid-19 outbreak, there is specific guidance for running the November 2020 series on our Information for schools about Coronavirus (Covid-19) pages.
+Due to the Covid-19 pandemic, there is specific guidance for preparing for managing and running exams in your centre on our Information for schools about Coronavirus (Covid-19) pages.

 Some syllabuses allow candidates to carry forward marks from a previous exam series to a later series.
 Candidates can only carry forward marks for internally assessed work.